A-Vadher/cicadianai-job-list/README.md

 # cicadianai-job-list
-Job list for workers at Cricadianai
+Job list for workers at Circadianai